 When to book a campervan?

-This is the minimum time frame to get good prices and also strike a sale.
-The closer to your travel dates the higher the prices and the lower the availability of all camper-types.
+As a rule of thumb, you should try to book between 2 and 3 months in advance.
+This is the minimum time frame to get good prices and strike a sale.
+The closer to your travel dates, the higher the prices and the lower the availability of all camper types.
 So plan well and carefully to save on campervan prices.

 - Small Camper 2-Berth

-You can check out more details of the Britz Camper 2 Berth no shower
+You can check out more details of the Britz Camper 2 Berth no shower.

 - Outback 4WD-Camper

-The main difference lies between a 4WD-Van and a standard campervan is an engine that allows you to drive on unsealed gravel roads in the Outback.
-You will need one of these Outback Vans if you plan to drive across North West Australia or across some remote areas in the Red Centre Centre and across the country.
-They are very solid vans for all rugged terrains and some of them also have a tent that you can put up on to of the roof.
-This is the ideal camper for 2 to 4 people who are looking for a real Outback Campervan holiday in Australia.
+The main difference between a 4WD-Van, and a standard campervan is an engine that allows you to drive on unsealed gravel roads in the Outback.
+You will need one of these Outback Vans if you plan to drive across North West Australia or some remote areas in the Red Centre Centre and the country.
+They are excellent vans for all rugged terrains, and some of them also have a tent that you can put up on top of the roof.
+This is the ideal camper for 2 to 4 people looking for a real Outback campervan holiday in Australia.

 More info here: Britz 4WD Safari Camper.

-- Don’t forget booking the Powered Sites
+- Don’t forget to book the powered sites

 - When to fill up your camper